selabhvl/dat250public/expassignments/expass3.md

 - Screenshots for:

   - The correct validation of the installation package (https://docs.mongodb.com/manual/tutorial/verify-mongodb-packages/)

   - Relevant results obtained during Experiment 1 (it is not necessary to put a single screenshot on each substep, but at least one significant from each CRUD operation).

   - Experiment 2 example working and the additional Map-reduce operation (and its result) developed by each of you.

-- Reason about why your implemented Map-reduce operation in Experiment 2 is useful and interpret the obtained collection.
+- Reason about why your implemented Map-reduce operation in Experiment 2 is useful and interpret the collection obtained.

 - Any pending issues with this assignment which you did not manage to solve